The Bead Shop

 1 was hired as a flameworking instructor at GlassRoots

-Students in this new GlassRoots collaborative program are attending an intensive 8-week course in various crafts at the Penland School of Crafts in Penland, NC, with a focus in clay, textiles, glass and other crafts,as part of this overall 12-week college-bound program.
+Students in this GlassRoots collaborative program attend an intensive 8-week course in various crafts at the Penland School of Crafts in Penland, NC, with a focus in clay, textiles, glass and other crafts,as part of this overall 13-week college-bound program.

 Laura says, “The foundation weeks at GlassRoots were great.
 Now I’m ready for anything!”

-By the numbers: For each of the next three years, 6 students per year will complete the course, and enroll at Essex County College or Rutgers University with 9 college credits!
+By the numbers: Each year, 6 students per year complete the course, and enroll at a local college or University with 9 college credits!

 The Glass Volcano Experience